s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 If it still doesn't work: retrace steps until issue found + solved.

 ---
-# Part 2: Progressive rebuild & test procedure
+# Part 2: Progressive Rebuild & Test Procedure

-If servo test works: Hall sensor has been tested and proven to work -> introduce control button/potentiometer into sketch first before integrating sensor so that they can more easily be isolated.
+If servo test works: since Hall sensor has been tested and proven to work:
+-> introduce control button/potentiometer into sketch first before integrating sensor so that they can more easily be isolated.

 ---